Nick Hebeler

 Nick Hebeler (born July 18, 1957) is a Canadian former professional football defensive lineman who played nine years in the Canadian Football League (CFL), for the BC Lions from 1979 to 1985 and the Saskatchewan Roughriders in 1986 and 1987.

 University career

 Hebeler played college football at Simon Fraser University.

 Professional career

 Hebeler played 86 games for the B.C.
 Lions and recorded 68.5 sacks during that time.
 He was a part of the 1985 Lions' Grey Cup championship team.

 Hebeler was voted a member of both the 25 and 50 year anniversary B.C.
 Lions dream teams, celebrating the top players in the history of the franchise.

 Post-playing career

-After his retirement he became a building contractor and now runs a program for autistic youth and mentally challenged individuals.
-He lives with his wife, their twins and his son.
+He now runs a respite program for autistic and mentally challenged youth.
+He lives with his wife and their twins in Maple Ridge, BC.